 MEETINGS:

-When meetings are scheduled, they are listed here.
+When scheduled, meetings are announced here.

 Return